Slayton, Minnesota: Education

 Slayton is the home of Murray County Central School District.
 It is one of only two school districts left in the county (the other is Fulda Public School).
 The school has an average of 60 students per grade.
 Chandler-Lake Wilson High school closed (because of a devastating F5 tornado that struck the area) before the turn of the 21st century and joined with Slayton.
 Students attend MCC from area communities (although not all are located within the school district) including: Avoca, Chandler, Currie, Iona, and Lake Wilson.
 Jacob Scandrett is the Principal of the high school, and Joe Meyer is the Superintendent.

 Murray County Central's marching band is a band that competes in multiple competitions throughout the Midwest.
 They have marched in five states in the past ten years, including Minnesota, South Dakota, Florida, Illinois, and Missouri.
 In 2009 the band traveled to Orlando, Florida and marched in the famous Disney World Parade.
 In 2010 they placed first at the Tri-State Band Festival held in Luverne, Minnesota.
 Since 2009, the band has ranked in the top two at the festival.
 In addition, the Marching Rebels received a second place win at the Festival of Bands Competition in Sioux Falls, South Dakota, ranking as the highest placing public school in Class A competition.
 They are under the direction of Michael Helgeson.

 Politics

-Slayton is located in Minnesota's 1st congressional district, represented by Jim Hagedorn, a Republican.
-At the state level, Slayton is located in Senate District 22, represented by Republican Doug Magnus, and in House District 22A, represented by Republican Joe Schomacker.
+Slayton is located in Minnesota's 7th congressional district, represented by Michelle Fischbach, a Republican.
+At the state level, Slayton is located in Senate District 21, represented by Republican Bill Weber, and in House District 21A, represented by Republican Joe Schomacker.